f-corvaro/FDF/README.md

 - The value corresponds to its altitude.

 You need to use the right functions to be able to read data from the file in a quick and simple way.
 The program should not crash when run the maps.
+You can find all the maps given from the school [here](https://github.com/f-corvaro/FDF/tree/main/fdf/maps).

 </p>